 A Refugee Family’s First 4th of July

-Remembering "the people who opened their arms to us."
+Thousands of Cubans recall Americans as “the people who opened their arms to us.”

-“With Latest Nativist Rhetoric, Trump Takes America Back To Where It Came From” - NPR headline, July 16, 2019.
+“With Latest Nativist Rhetoric, Trump Takes America Back To Where It Came From,” (NPR headline, July 16, 2019.)

 “Xenophobe.
-In Chief": Democrats blast Trump's plan to suspend immigration to U.S.” - NBC headline, April, 2020.
+In Chief,” Democrats blast Trump's plan to suspend immigration to U.S.” (NBC headline, April, 2020.)

 For four years the Democrat-media complex claimed America was cursed with a “xenophobic” and “nativist” president, who feared and loathed refugees.
-Yet the Americans who voted for him at the highest rate (higher even than native-born “whites”) were foreign-born, one-time refugees.
+Yet the Americans who voted for him at the highest rate (higher even than native-born “whites”) were foreign-born one-time refugees.
 Think I jest?
 Check this out.

 I guess it’s one of those “you had to be there” scenarios.
 To wit: